email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

 .
-The complete selection of the 2026 Berlinale Talents can be found here.
+The full 2026 Berlinale Talents selection can be found here.

-The Talent Project Market will spotlight ten alumni projects seeking international co-production partners via the Berlinale Co-Production Market, reinforcing global collaboration and fostering the next generation of cinematic voices (see the news).
+The Talent Project Market will spotlight ten alumni projects seeking international co-production partners via the Berlinale Co-Production Market, reinforcing global collaboration and showcasing the next generation of cinematic voices (see the news).

 For the first time, Berlinale Talents will host the Berlinale Talents Lab, bringing back 20 alumni projects across fiction, documentary, animation and experimental forms.
-The Lab provides a collaborative environment for refining creative visions and accelerating production.
-Participants engage in tailored one-on-one and group mentoring sessions to strengthen story structures, explore new formats, and secure potential co-production or financing partners.
-The Lab concludes with public presentations for Talents, audiences, and industry representatives.
-All the projects can be found here.
+The Lab will provide a collaborative environment for refining creative visions and accelerating production.
+Participants will engage in tailored one-on-one and group mentoring sessions to strengthen story structures, explore new formats, and secure potential co-production or financing partners.
+The Lab will conclude with public presentations for talents, audiences, and industry representatives.
+The full list of projects can be found here.

-Returning for its sixth edition, the Mastercard Enablement Programme supports sustainable, cinema-focused initiatives by alumni that positively impact their communities.
-The 2026 jury includes actor, writer, director, and producer Lamin Leroy Gibba (Dogfriend, Black Fruit), director and Berlinale Talents alumna Mala Reinhardt (The Second Attack, Familiar Places), and Maximilian Floegel, Vice President Marketing Communications, Mastercard DACH.
-The jury will select two fellows whose film-related initiatives, networks or platforms exemplify inclusivity and social impact.
+Returning for its sixth edition, the Mastercard Enablement Programme supports sustainable, cinema-focused initiatives by alumni which have a positive impact on their communities.
+The 2026 jury includes actor, writer, director, and producer Lamin Leroy Gibba (Dogfriend, Black Fruit), director and Berlinale Talents alumna Mala Reinhardt (The Second Attack, Familiar Places), and vice president of Marketing Communications for Mastercard DACH Maximilian Floegel.
+The jury will select two fellows whose film-related initiatives, networks or platforms are an example of inclusivity and social impact.

-New in 2026, The Dream Makers is an international short film contest by CUPRA in collaboration with Studio Babelsberg, Berlinale Talents and the Berlin International Film Festival, designed to support emerging filmmakers with full production funding (€180,000–€250,000), mentoring and festival access.
-The jury consists of actor Daniel Brühl, director and producer JA Bayona, Marcus Loges (Managing Director, Studio Babelsberg Motion Pictures), Ignacio Prieto (SEAT & CUPRA Chief Brand Officer) and Berlinale Festival Director Tricia Tuttle.
+New to 2026, The Dream Makers line-up is an international short film competition organised by CUPRA in collaboration with Studio Babelsberg, Berlinale Talents and the Berlin International Film Festival, which is designed to support emerging filmmakers with full production funding (€180,000–€250,000), mentoring and festival access.
+The jury consists of actor Daniel Brühl, director and producer JA Bayona, Marcus Loges (managing director, Studio Babelsberg Motion Pictures), Ignacio Prieto (SEAT & CUPRA chief brand officer) and Berlinale festival director Tricia Tuttle.

 Berlinale Talents continues to be a key platform within Berlinale Pro, alongside the European Film Market, the Berlinale Co-Production Market and the World Cinema Fund, serving as an incubator and promoter of the global film industry across all stages of development, production, sales and distribution.